 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Microweber on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Microweber CMS on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-First, Download the latest release of Microweber CMS and unzip it:
+First, download the latest release of Microweber CMS and unzip it:

 We will need to change some folders permissions:

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Microweber CMS.
+Next, we will need to log in to the MariaDB console and create a database for the Microweber CMS.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Microweber CMS installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘microweber.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

-Now, we can restart Apache web server so that the changes take place:
+Now, we can restart the Apache webserver so that the changes take place:

-Microweber CMS will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+http://your-server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.